Rishabh-Singhvi/AgileBeatsHunger/README.md

 The red box shows the user-id and the current status which is "Pending".Click on "Initiate" button.<br/>

 ![](public/img/theme/13s.png)

 <br/><br/>

+Now select the Transport provider.<br/>
+Click on 'Initiate'.The pick-up has been initiated now.

 ![](public/img/theme/13.5s.png)

 <br/><br/>

+Now there is button asking 'Picked up?'
+Confirm and proceed.

 ![](public/img/theme/14s.png)

 <br/><br/>

+Check your updated status.

 ![](public/img/theme/15s.png)

 <br/><br/>

 ![](public/img/theme/16s.png)

 ## Adding and Removing Transport Provider and Stock of Products
+The admin has the authority to add and remove the transport provider and update the product stock in the BAZAR.

 ![](public/img/theme/5s.png)

+Here is the procedure:

 ![](public/img/theme/11s.png)
 ![](public/img/theme/12s.png)
 =======